CS231n • Convolutional Neural Networks

 -

-The following figure presents the AlexNet architecture with the input image (size \(224 \times 224\)) going through convolutional and fully connected layers to produce a 1000-dimensional classification score.
-This design showcased how depth, combined with GPUs, could achieve unprecedented accuracy.
+The following figure presents the AlexNet architecture.
+The input image of size \(224 \times 224\) passes through stacked convolutional and fully connected layers to produce a 1000-dimensional classification score.

 CNNs in Creativity and Beyond